Aditya-saxena12/Yatra-Sarthi/README.md

 - **Dossier Dispatch**: Upon entering a valid email, the system simulates a secure dossier dispatch with a high-priority notification popup.

 ---

+####Database used POSTGRESQL has been removed from this as of now due to internal machine error.
+You can use it in your machine efficiently.
 *Created by Antigravity for the YATRA_SYSTEM.*